Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Proofs of Theorem (the result concerning Q2)

-If $\Oi$ satisfies the geometric assumptions in the statement of the theorem, then we have both (i) the coercivity result \eqref{eq:coer} and (ii) the upper bound $\|\opA\|_{\LtGt}\lesssim k^{1/3}$ obtained from the bounds in Theorem \ref{thm:Gal} when $\Oi$ is smooth and strictly convex (recall that we're assuming that $\eta_0 k\leq \eta\lesssim k$).
-Note that $\Gamma$ being both piecewise analytic and $C^\infty$ implies that $\Gamma$ is analytic (where the notion of piecewise analyticity in Theorem \ref{thm:coer} is inherited from \cite[Definition 4.1]{ChSo:04}).
+Note that the assumption in the theorem that $\bound$ is analytic comes from the fact that if $\bound$ is both piecewise analytic and $C^\infty$, then $\bound$ must be analytic, where the notion of piecewise analyticity in Theorem \ref{thm:coer} is inherited from \cite[Definition 4.1]{ChSo:04}. \epf